 2. Regularly maintain electrical equipment.

-All kitchen equipment should be kept in full working order to prevent electrical malfunctions and resulting fires.
-Staff should check regularly for frayed cords or wiring, broken switch plates and remove any flammable materials from areas close to electrical power sources.
+All kitchen equipment should be in full working order to prevent electrical malfunctions and resulting fires.
+Staff should check regularly for frayed cords, wiring, and broken switch plates and remove any flammable materials from areas close to electrical power sources.
 NFPA standards require that wiring not be installed in the facility’s duct system.
 Employees and kitchen managers should do their due diligence to properly install and maintain equipment.

 3. Equip the kitchen with the right fire extinguishers.

 In addition to having a fire suppression system, it’s important to have fire extinguishers readily available.
-The NFPA requires a Class K fire extinguisher to be accessible for fires that involve grease, fats or oils that burn at high temperatures.
-This type of extinguisher should only be used after the fire suppression system has been activated.
-Class ABC fire extinguishers should also be available in the kitchen for all other types of fires, including paper, wood, plastic or electrical fires.
+The NFPA requires a Class K fire extinguisher to be accessible for fires that involve grease, fats, or oils that burn at high temperatures.
+You should only use this type of extinguisher after the activation of the fire suppression system.
+Class ABC fire extinguishers should also be available in the kitchen for all other types of fires, including paper, wood, plastic, or electrical fires.

 4. Have your exhaust system cleaned regularly.

-NFPA codes require the regular inspection and cleaning of kitchen exhaust systems be inspected and cleaned regularly.
+NFPA codes require the regular inspection and cleaning of kitchen exhaust systems.
 The frequency of this cleaning will depend on the type and amount of cooking done in your kitchen.
 During operation, grease travels up into the hood, through the exhaust hood filters, and into ductwork that leads to the exhaust fan on the roof.
 A simple spark can ignite this grease and spread fire throughout the entire system.
 The NFPA and local Authorities Having Jurisdiction (AHJs) require that a properly trained and certified professional clean the entire system, including the hood, ductwork, fan, and roof.
 These cleanings help keep the kitchen exhaust system up-to-code and safe from a possible fire.

 5. Train your staff on fire safety.